Accused of Manslaughter in McLennan County?

 Manslaughter in Texas

 In Texas, manslaughter consists of causing the death of another person due to recklessness on your part.
-The charge of manslaughter is a form of homicide, but unlike murder, doesn’t require that the defendant had intent to kill a person.
+The charge of manslaughter is a form of homicide, but unlike murder, doesn’t require that the defendant had the intent to kill a person.

 Accused of Intoxication Manslaughter